EliasNeerbye/P2P-File-Sharer-In-Go/README.md

 ## 🔒 Security Considerations

 - The application validates all file paths to prevent directory traversal attacks
 - Both readonly and writeonly modes allow you to restrict operations
 - File size limits can be set to prevent large file transfers
 - All connections are authenticated with a simple handshake
+- `.p2pignore` files allow you to prevent sensitive files from being shared
 - Note that this tool is designed for trusted local networks, not the public internet

+## 📈 Transfer Performance

+The application includes several features to optimize transfer performance:

+- Buffered I/O for efficient reading and writing
+- Progress tracking with estimated time of arrival (ETA)
+- Speed calculations based on a weighted average for more stable readings
+- Automatic file naming to handle duplicate files
+- Pause and resume functionality for long transfers

 ## 📄 License